WelcomWeb/todo-sh/README.md

 #### Show your todo list at terminal start up

-To show your `todo` list directly when opening your terminal, you can tell you shell to run `todo` on start up.
+To show your `todo` list directly when opening your terminal, you can tell your shell to run `todo` on start up.

 ##### For bash shell, run the following command: